 Once foreign media moved onto the next story after Mezut Ozil called out racism in Germany, what happened to the conversation about dual heritage, racism and immigration there?

-A long-awaited film looks at the state of politics in the Democratic Republic of the Congo, and highlights those who working to build a new future.
+The state of politics in the Democratic Republic of the Congo and those working to build a new future there.

 Despite what Dangote wants us to believes about the magical power of entrepreneurship, his business savvy alone is not why he made it.